What is a corporate card? Guide for your business spending

 These cards allow employees to make purchases and spend money quickly and efficiently.
 Purchases are made on behalf of the company without employees having to use their own funds and get reimbursed later.

-Corporate cards also improve transparency and allow businesses to monitor their spending more efficiently.
+Corporate cards also enhance transparency, allowing businesses to monitor their spending more efficiently.
 You can even set them up to limit purchases to certain categories.
 For example, travel and entertainment cards might only allow travel expenses or spending related to hosting an event.

 Types of corporate cards